w3c/wot-binding-templates/VOCABULARY-CREATION-GUIDE.md

 ## Creating a New Vocabulary

-In order to create a new Binding Template, you need to first conceptualize how the different parameters that can be set for a procotocol interaction can be mapped to the different types of Interaction Affordances (Properties, Actions, and Events).
+In order to create a new Binding Template, you need to first conceptualize how the different parameters that can be set for a protocol interaction can be mapped to the different types of Interaction Affordances (Properties, Actions, and Events).
 For instance, an HTTP vocabulary for the Web of Things can define vocabulary